dmbarbour/awelon/AboutAO.md

 ## Proper Capability Security

-AO prohibits syntactic representation of semantic capabilities, i.e. you cannot hard-wire authorities (e.g. to read or write files), nor even pure extensions (e.g. for floating point matrix manipulations), into AO code.
-This is a good thing!
-Extensions become more explicit in the type.
-AO becomes easier to port, configure, maintain (with tests and mockups), and secure.
+AO prohibits syntactic representation of semantic capabilities, i.e. you cannot hardwire authorities (e.g. to read or write files), nor even pure extensions to ABC (e.g. for floating point matrix manipulations), into AO code.
+Under this constraint, AO becomes easier to port, configure, maintain (with tests and mockups), and secure.

 AO does allow annotations to be expressed using capability text.
 Annotations express hints for a compiler, optimizer, debugger, e.g. to support parallelism, laziness, breakpoints, deprecation, typechecking.
 For example, `%{&par}` might apply to a block, and indicate the block should be evaluated in parallel.